‘Shameless’ Star William H. Macy Says Emmy Rossum ‘Made The Right Choice’ After Reports Of Her Departure

 As for William H. Macy, he has announced no plans to depart the series.

-Season nine of Shameless is set to begin on September 9, 2018 and will be an extended season.
+Season 9 of Shameless is set to begin on September 9, 2018, and will be an extended season.
 Split into two parts, the show will run for 14 episodes instead of its usual 12.

-Other cast-members set to return for season nine of Shameless include Jeremy Allen White, Ethan Cutkrosky, Emma Kenney, Cameron Monaghan, Richard Flood, Shanola Hampton, and Steve Howey.
+Other cast-members set to return for Season 9 of Shameless include Jeremy Allen White, Ethan Cutkrosky, Emma Kenney, Cameron Monaghan, Richard Flood, Shanola Hampton, and Steve Howey.
 Also confirmed to appear in the ninth season of Shameless is former-Friends star Courteney Cox.

-The season eight finale of Shameless drew approximately 1.73 million viewers for its original airing.
+The Season 8 finale of Shameless drew approximately 1.73 million viewers for its original airing.